Essential Luminosity Masks Tutorial for Beginners

 End of Part 1

 That concludes part 1 of the Essential Guide To Luminosity Masks for beginners.
-Please visit Part 2: How To Exposure Blend With Luminosity Masks for a more advanced journey into the world of Luminosity Masks.
+Then next phase teaches you: How To Exposure Blend With Luminosity Masks for a more advanced journey into the world of Luminosity Masks.
+This can be followed with our FREE e-Book The Essential Guide To Luminosity Masks

 Other Luminosity Mask Resources